 Make sure the clear shield wire is connected to data logger ground, and the data logger is properly grounded.
-Try using the 60 or 50 Hz integration options and/or increasing the settling time.

 Appendix A. Importing Short Cut code into CRBasic Editor

 Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into the CRBasic Editor.
 By default, these files reside in the C:\campbellsci\SCWin folder.
 Import Short Cut program file and wiring information into CRBasic Editor.